SpyrosMitsis/Blog/content/posts/sorting_algo.md

 The algorithm is pretty simple.
 - Iterate through the list
 - if the first number is bigger than the one next to it, switch the place
-- if the number is smaller ignore them and go to the next pair of number
+- if the number is smaller, ignore them and go to the next pair of number
 - rinse and repeat for the length of the array - 1 times.

 ### Example